Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Cheapest for Medicare Part D: Anthem

-Anthem is cheaper for Medicare Part D in California, but both Anthem and Blue Cross Blue Shield are more expensive than the state average.
+Anthem has cheaper rates for Medicare Part D in California.
+However, both Anthem and Blue Cross Blue Shield cost more than the state average.
 California is the only state where Anthem and another Blue Cross Blue Shield company both sell Medicare Part D plans.

 Anthem vs. Blue Cross Blue Shield: Medicare Part D rates